Kansans head east to help as Hurricane Dorian threatens the coast

 “By the coast it still has blue tarps on people’s roofs from last years hurricane,” said Jerry Conyers, a Red Cross volunteer.

-As residents brace for the worst, Wichita Fire has sent personnel and resources.
+As residents brace for the worst, the Wichita Fire Department has sent personnel and resources.

 “One was our command and communications vehicle which is a big RV with radio equipment, audio and video equipment,” said Stuart Bevis, deputy chief for WFD.